RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/sdr/appSDR.rst

 Other additional requirements
 *****************************

-In addition to the supplied accessories, software and cables supplied with RedPitaya SDR transceiver kit, you will need to provide the following:
+In addition to the supplied accessories, software and cables supplied with Red Pitaya SDR transceiver kit, you will need to provide the following:

 	* An **HF-Antenna** or dummy load with BNC
 	* good RF **ground**